CyberFlameGO/svnpython/Doc/library/getopt.rst

    non-option argument is encountered.

-   If the first character of the option string is '+', or if the environment variable :envvar:`POSIXLY_CORRECT` is set, then option processing stops as soon as a non-option argument is encountered.
+   If the first character of the option string is '+', or if the environment variable POSIXLY_CORRECT is set, then option processing stops as soon as a non-option argument is encountered.

    .. versionadded:: 2.3